Iowa Poll: Bernie Sanders Takes Nine-Point Lead Over Joe Biden

 Younger voters appear to have propelled Sanders to first place.
 Among those under 50, 44 percent support him.
 Warren is in a distant second with 10 percent, and no other candidate has managed to reach double digits.
 The Vermont senator is not doing nearly as well among those over 50, however.

-Thirty two percent of voters over the age of 50 say that they plan to support Biden, and 18 percent of them say they will vote for Sanders.
+Thirty-two percent of voters over the age of 50 say that they plan to support Biden, and 18 percent of them say they will vote for Sanders.
 Klobuchar is polling at 17 percent among those over the age of 50, Buttigieg at 15 percent, and 12 percent of them are backing Warren.

 As Spencer Kimball, Director of Emerson College Polling, explained, “younger voters have coalesced around Sanders, but older voters seem to be having cold feet on Mayor Pete and are taking a serious look at Amy Klobuchar.”

-Sanders is supported across the ideological spectrum, and holds a strong lead with “very liberal” Iowans.
-Forty six percent of them support Sanders, 17 percent support Warren, 14 percent support Buttigieg, and only eight percent are behind Biden.
+Sanders is supported across the ideological spectrum and holds a strong lead with “very liberal” Iowans.
+Forty-six percent of them support Sanders, 17 percent support Warren, 14 percent support Buttigieg, and only eight percent are behind Biden.
 Sanders leads among “somewhat liberal” voters as well, with 36 percent.
 Biden is in second place, polling at 19 percent, and Klobuchar in third with 15.

 When it comes to moderates and conservatives, Biden is in the lead, polling at 29 percent.
 Sanders and Klobuchar are supported by 15 percent of self-described conservatives and moderates, and Buttigieg is at 12 percent.